pylabview/supportdoc-rag-chatbot/README.md

 The project follows a three-layer architecture:

 ### Model Layer
-This layer contains the ML components used for embeddings and answer generation.
-For local retrieval development, the project currently defaults to a lightweight sentence-transformers embedding model suitable for laptop workflows, while keeping the embedding model configurable so E5, BGE, or hosted embedding backends can be swapped in later.
+In this layer, the modules for embeddings and generation have been added.
+The current version of this project uses a lightweight sentence-transformers embedding module, which runs well even on a laptop.
+However, at some point later, this module can be replaced by E5, BGE, or even the embedding service.

 ### Application Layer
 This is the main orchestration layer implemented in this repository.
 It is responsible for: